mlshohet/phytoplankton/README.md

-# phytoplankton
+### Phytoplankton
-The Google Earth Engine app for the visualization of phytoplankton distribution.
+### The Google Earth Engine app for the visualization of phytoplankton distribution.
+### See the published app at https://mlshohet.users.earthengine.app.